Caast/caast-documentation/library/README.md

 <strong>A note about autoboot</strong>

-The autoboot options allows you to have full control about when Caast should start fetchoing the database and display process [see how it works here](/advanced/how-to.md).
+The autoboot options allows you to have full control about when Caast should start fetching the database and display process [see how it works here](/advanced/how-to.md).
 If you set the autoboot parameter to `false`, you will have to use the `caast.render` method.
 This method is heavily [detailed here](/library/methods.md#render) but the Caast team will help you to setup this process if you need to.

 <!-- select:end -->